Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 3. Auschwitz

 This virtual tour of Auschwitz offers a panoramic birds eye view of the camps, Auschwitz I and Auschwitz II Birkenau, along with clickable descriptions of each area.
-Virtual visitors can also switch to an illustrated map of the grounds to better understand the scope of the concentration camps.
+Online visitors can also switch to an illustrated map of the grounds to better understand the scope of the concentration camps.
 The online tour is available in both English and Polish.

 Visit Auschwitz.